johnpaulbalagolan/lr-wiki/Proposed-Readme.md

 Instructions for using an existing AMI are available from http://goo.gl/fhdg3.

 The installation instructions below describe eight steps to get a new Learning Registry node running using the latest stable code.
-These instructions are provided for Linux, Mac, and Windows and have been tested with Ubuntu 10.04 LTS, Snow Leopard, and Windows 7.
+These instructions are provided for Linux and Mac and have been tested with Ubuntu 10.04 LTS and Snow Leopard.

 # Prerequisites